winklerrr/awesome/README.md

-# The Awesome Repo - Notes, Commands & Configs!
+# The Awesome Repo - Awesome Cheatsheets, Configs & More!

+Keep in mind:

 > "Reading is thinking with someone else's head" - Arthur Schopenhauer

-Keep this in mind and use `man`!
+So for god's sake use `man`!